AdnenMess/Time-Series-Data-Pipeline/README.md

-# Yelp Document Streaming: A Data Pipeline Project
+# Time Series Data Pipeline and Visualization for Gas Sensor Data Set

 # Introduction & Goals

->>This project will show how to stream, process, and visualize JSON documents from the Yelp dataset using various tools and technologies.
-We can see how the Yelp data can be integrated and enriched by merging the data coming from different files into a single database.
-This way, we can avoid the complexity and inefficiency of doing a JSON merge on voluminous files, which can be very difficult and time-consuming
+> This project demonstrates how to build a data pipeline for the Gas sensor array temperature modulation Data Set.
+The data set consists of measurements of 14 temperature-modulated metal oxide semiconductor (MOX) gas sensors exposed to dynamic mixtures of carbon monoxide (CO) and humid synthetic air.
+By analyzing the time series data from the sensors, researchers can develop models and algorithms to detect and estimate the gas (CO) concentration based on the sensor responses.
+>
+> To achieve this, the project uses Airflow, InfluxDB and Grafana as the main tools and technologies.
+Airflow is used to automate the extraction, transformation and loading **(ETL)** of the CSV files containing the sensor data.
+InfluxDB is used to store the processed data as time series in an efficient way.
+Grafana is used to visualize the data and create interactive dashboards that show the sensor signals.
+>
+> The project demonstrates how to handle, process and visualize dynamic data using various tools and technologies.
+It also shows how to integrate and enrich the data by combining different files into a single database.

 # Contents